SnapLib/typescript-compare/README.md

 The `isEqual` function is a predicate function that consumes 2 arguments and tests them for ***equality***, <u>***not***</u> ***sameness***.
 If the passed arguments are of the same type and contain equal values or properties, they're considered equal and `true` is returned.
+Alternatively, if 2 arrays are passed as arguments, if they contain the same number of elements in the same order then `true` is returned.

 For example:
 ```typescript